kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 Updates
 =======
-v9.0.0.0.8.6, 10 May 2026:
-- New feature: New callbacks by ChemODun.

-v9.0.0.0.8.5, 7 May 2026:
+v9.0.0.0.10, 13 May 2026:
-- Compatibility: Update to 9.0 beta 9 of the base lua files.
+- Compatibility: Update to 9.0 beta 10 of the base lua files.
-- Bug-fix: Map Menu > Information menu: missing "row" parameter after a custom callback function.
-- Bug-fix: Doh!
-I Forgot to pack the fixed files for the two bug fixes below (from the previous update) into the subst files.
-Sorry, my bad.
-- Bug-fix: UIX's sort by distance from object breaks the objects list sometimes.
-Fixed by ChemODun.
-Thanks!
-- Bug-fix: Another bug in Map > Mission Offers / Mission Manager: If there were no missions in a mission type, the menu would break.

-v9.0.0.0.8.3, 5 May 2026:
-- Bug-fix: Map > Mission Offers / Mission Manager: If there were no missions in a mission type, the menu would break.
-- Bug-fix: Map > Mission Offers / Mission Manager: The internal list of variables for the expanded/collapsed flags for missions were not getting cleaned-up properly.
+- New feature: hierarchical sub-groups in the Interact Menu (available via Lua/MD) by ChemODun.
+More details in the "Add Nested Sub-Groups*" and "Add a Custom Root Section*" sections.
+- Bug-fix: Diplomacy Menu: Bug-fix to potential crashes by ChemODun.

 NOTES FOR PLAYERS:
 ==================